Skip to main content

 • The Early Game is introduced in the beginner's guide.
 In short:

-• The Early Game is defined as the period of time before the first discard happens.
+• The Early Game is defined as the period of time before any player has discarded their chop card.

 • Players must "extinguish" all of the available Play Clues and Save Clues on the board before ending the Early Game.